Shippable/docs/sources/deploy/deploy-mvp-4.md

 ```

 ##3.
 Define jobs
 Jobs are defined in your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file, that should be created at the root of your repository.
 Please find more information [here](/deploy/configuration/).

 You need two jobs for this scenario:

-- Manifest
-We add a single [manifest](/platform/workflow/job/manifest/) job to [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
-To this manifest job, we add both images as inputs.
+We add add two [manifest](/platform/workflow/job/manifest/) jobs to [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.
+Each manifest job references a single image.

 ```
 jobs:

-- name: deploy_manifest
+- name: deploy_manifest_1
   type: manifest
   steps:
    - IN: deploy_image_1
+   - IN: docker_options_image_1

+ - name: deploy_manifest_2
+   type: manifest
+   steps:
     - IN: deploy_image_2
-   - IN: docker_options_image_1
-     applyTo:
-       - docker_options_image_1
     - IN: docker_options_image_2
-     applyTo:
-       - docker_options_image_2
 ```

 - Deploy
-Now we specify the manifest as an input to a single `deploy` job.
-This job will deploy and start the containers on a single node of the orchestration service.
+Now we can take the manifests, and use them as inputs to a single `deploy` job.
+This deploy job will deploy and start the two containers on the orchestration service.

 ```
 jobs: